-By then end of this short post you should have, (if you are going to be doing it as you read) or have the knowledge to make, something like this.
+By the end of this short post you should have, (if you are going to be doing it as you read) or have the knowledge to make, something like this.

-Now if you noticed it clearly, I have made a mistake here.
-I have soldered male header pins to the 12 volt bus.
+Now if you noticed clearly, I have made a mistake here.
+I have soldered the male header pins to the 12 volt bus.
 Given that I’m building this circuit for the breadboard, I should have used a female header strip.
-If had done that it would have been 100% breadboard compatible.
+If I had done that it would have been 100% breadboard compatible.
 But now, I have to connect a female to male jumper to use the 12 volt supply.
-So watch out while make one of these.
+So watch out while making one of these.

 So let’s begin!

-For doing this you can place the GB board over the header pin and see if the top potion of the metal will fit into any of the holes without any force.
-The prototyping board (GP board) is a standard .1 inch spaced board.
+For doing this you can place the GB board over the header pin and see if the top portion of the metal will fit into any of the holes without any force.
+The prototyping board (GP board) is a standard 0.1 inch spaced board.
 So you should be able to find out a hole that matches our description without much trouble.

 Once you have found a suitable hole, use a marker pen to make a note of it.
-Now from experience I found that adding another set of header pins as shown in the fourth image, considerably increased the mechanical stability of the circuit.
+Now from experience, I found that adding another set of header pins as shown in the fourth image, considerably increases the mechanical stability of the circuit.
 So you can choose to either add this redundant pin or forget it.
 But trust me you will love it.

 Should every thing go well, you will have a good low cost breadboard power supply which does exactly this,